 Mission: The Finance committee handles issues related to capital markets and financial reporting, including: an ongoing effort to standardize industry terms and definitions; facilitating engagement with government agencies and government-sponsored enterprises (GSEs) such as the Federal Housing Finance Agency, Fannie Mae and Freddie Mac; improving SFR securitizations; and engaging with Rating Agencies, academic researchers and other thought leaders.

 Chair: Sherrie Suski, SVP, Human Resources, Tricon American Homes

 Mission: The HR committee seeks to highlight best practices in the field of human resources for use in the single-family rental industry.

 Legal and Homeowners Association

-Co-chairs: Mark Solls, EVP and Chief Legal Officer, Invitation Homes; Cynthia Pinter, Director of Legal and Compliance, Invitation Homes; James Vance, Compliance Manager, Invitation Homes
+Co-chairs: Mark Solls, EVP and Chief Legal Officer, Invitation Homes; Monica Adams, Senior Director, Compliance, Invitation Homes

 Mission: This committee provides strategies to manage legal issues, and reviews HOA and municipality issues affecting the single-family rental housing industry.
 The committee is tasked with identifying ways the industry can work together to address these issues and highlight how the industry is an important part of the communities in which it operates.
 Members also discuss best practices for handling issues shared throughout the industry.